-The Assisted Living Federation of America defines elder financial exploitation as “the illegal use of an older adult’s funds or property for the benefits of someone besides the older adult.
-This includes theft, fraud, and use of influence over the senior to gain control over an older person’s money or property.”
+Argentum, formerly the Assisted Living Federation of America, defines elder financial exploitation as “the illegal use of an older adult’s funds or property for the benefits of someone besides the older adult.
+This includes fraud, theft and the use of influence over the senior to gain control over an older person’s money or property.”

-Whether it is a scam artist or a caregiver perpetrating the financial abuse, the problem is widespread, and the effects can be devastating.
+Whether it is a caregiver or scam artist perpetrating the financial abuse, the problem is widespread and the effects can be devastating.

 “When older Americans are financially exploited and there are no resources left for their care, these individuals effectively become wards of the state,” says Mark Lachs, M.D., M.P.H., a professor of medicine and director of geriatrics, in the study’s press release.